laura-digio/CleanArch/doc/glossary.md

 # A

-## API Gateway
+## API gateway

-**API Gateway** is an API proxy which is fully managed service.
+**API gateway** is an API proxy which is fully managed service.
 It helps you create APIs and publish, monitor and maintain them.
 It is scalable, can handle concurrent calls, authorization, traffic management, etc.

 # C